-Paul was a liar came by revelation to the Teacher in 1960, which I took on faith until I received the evidence of its truth as my husband and I watched the first documentary on “The Dead Sea Scrolls,” in which they found written, “Paul the Liar.”
+Paul was a liar came by revelation 1960.
+The witness to this truth came as my husband and I watched the first documentary on “The Dead Sea Scrolls,” in which they found written, “Paul the Liar.”

 Apostle Peter wrote the following about Apostle Paul in his letter to Clement: